 Our track record

-Since 2014 we have worked with a variety of organisations including the University of Western Australia, Edith Cowan University, WA Council of Social Services, Hope Community Services Inc., the WA Bar Association, Telethon Type 1 Diabetes Family Centre, Cancer Council (health professionals), Leadership WA, Advocare, Bethesday Hospital, Employment Law Centre, Entrepreneurs’ Organization, NKH Knight, WA Police and more.
+Since 2014 we have worked with a variety of organisations including the University of Western Australia, Edith Cowan University, WA Council of Social Services, Hope Community Services Inc., WA Bar Association (barristers), Telethon Type 1 Diabetes Family Centre, Cancer Council (health professionals), Leadership WA, Advocare, Bethesda Hospital, Employment Law Centre, Entrepreneurs’ Organization, NKH Knight, LGISWA, WA Police, Royal Perth Hospital, Bentley Health Service and more.
 The format suits the needs of the organisation from multi-week courses to full-day workshops and shorter seminars.

 The way forward – working with you